nuejs/nue/packages/nuejs.org/docs/project-structure.md

 ### Page data { #data }
 Each page is backed with different kinds of data:

-1. *Metadata* like title, description, theme color, favicon, and hero image.
+1. **Metadata** like title, description, theme color, favicon, and hero image.
 This data is made accessible for search engines and [content colllections](content-collections)

-1. *Settings* to fine tune rendering details like whether CSS should be inlined on the page or what styles can be excluded from the page.
+1. **Settings** to fine-tune rendering details like whether CSS should be inlined on the page or what styles can be excluded from the page.

-1. *Dependencies* — information about scripts, styles, components, and other assets that the page functionality depends on.
+1. **Dependencies** — information about scripts, styles, components, and other assets that the page functionality depends on.

-1. *Components* for rendering headers, footers, sidebars and other components inside or outside the page.
+1. **Components** for rendering headers, footers, sidebars, and other components inside or outside the page.